tbutler5/fetch-rewards-coding-exercise/README.md

 - Error Handling: Displays an error message in case of a network failure.
 - Loading State: Shows a loading spinner while fetching data from the API.
 - Empty State: Displays a message if no items are found after filtering.
-- Screenshots
-(Add relevant screenshots of the app running here.)

 ## Project Structure
 ### The project follows MVVM architecture to separate concerns between UI and data handling: